boil - fig. a state of agitation; a hard inflamed suppurating tumour, a swelling.

 twinge - a momentary local pain; esp. applied to that of gout and rheumatism; fig. A sharp mental pain; a pang of shame, remorse, sorrow, or the like.

-claudication - the action of limping or halting; intermittent claudication, a condition of the legs in which pain is induced by walking and relieved by rest.
+claudication - disability of walking due to crippling of the legs or feet; 'intermittent claudication': a condition of the legs in which pain is induced by walking and relieved by rest.

-loaden - weighed down with trouble, weariness, etc.; loaded, charged, weighted; leadenfooted - with feet heavy as if made of lead; brogued - wearing, or fitted with, brogues.
+loaden - weighed down with trouble, weariness, etc.; loaded, charged, weighted + leadenfooted - with feet heavy as if made of lead + brogued - wearing, or fitted with, brogues + Ragnar Lodbrok ("shaggy breeches") - viking, saga hero who, tradition says, died in Ireland.

 topping - very fine, excellent; tip-top, first-rate

-to turn one's face to the wall* - said of a person on his deathbed conscious of the approach of the end.
+turn one's face to the wall - said of a person on his deathbed conscious of the approach of the end

 swaddled - wrapped in swaddling-clothes